scottvr/phart/README.md

 phart graph.py --charset ascii --style round
 ```

-### Option Handling
+### Option handling when passed a .py file

-When executing Python files, PHART intelligently merges command-line options with any
-options specified in your code:
+Again, something that may only be relevant to me during dev/testing but when a Python file is used as input to phart, command-line options are merged with any options specified in your code:

 - Options set in your Python code (like custom_decorators or specific node styles) are preserved
 - Command-line options will override general settings (like --charset or --style)